sotomskir/jira-cli/README.md

 ```

 ## Issue transition workflows
 issue transition command require workflow definition in yaml file.
-Default filename is `workflow.yaml` can be override by --workflow flag.
+Default filename is `workflow.yaml` and can be overridden by --workflow flag.
 ### workflow structure
 ```yaml
 workflow: